mini-kep/parser-rosstat-kep/README.md

 This code replaces a predecessor repo, [data-rosstat-kep](https://github.com/epogrebnyak/data-rosstat-kep), which could not handle vintages of macroeconomic data.

-Windows and Word are required to create table dumps from .doc files, but once done CSV files can be parsed on a linux machine.
+Windows and Word are required to create CSV dumps from .doc files. Оnce CSV files are created, they can be parsed on a linux machine.

 Interface
 ---------